By heimeshoff

 /plugin install agentheim@agentheim

-The first command registers this repo as a marketplace — Claude Code clones it from GitHub for you, so no local download is needed.
-The owner/repo shorthand resolves to GitHub; the full https://github.com/heimeshoff/agentheim URL works too.
-The second command installs the plugin from the registered marketplace.
-Restart Claude Code afterward so hooks and skills are picked up.
+The first command registers this repo as a marketplace — Claude Code clones it from GitHub for you, so no local download is needed (the owner/repo shorthand resolves to GitHub; the full https://github.com/heimeshoff/agentheim URL works too).
+The second installs the plugin from that marketplace.
+The third reloads skills and hooks so the plugin is live in the current session.
+Plugin commands are namespaced by plugin name (e.g. /agentheim:modeling).

 Local/third-party marketplaces have auto-update disabled by default.
 To enable it, run /plugin, go to the Marketplaces tab, select agentheim, and choose "Enable auto-update".
 Claude Code will then refresh on startup and prompt you to run /reload-plugins when there's a new version.